josepjaume/prawn-qr/README.md

 # prawn-qr

-Prawn-qr is a library for creating qrcodes inside of a prawn document thanks to [rqrcode](https://github.com/whomwah/rqrcode).
+Prawn-qr is a prawn extension for creating QR Codes inside of a prawn document thanks to [rqrcode](https://github.com/whomwah/rqrcode).

 ## Installation